bo198214/slide_puzzle_gen/README.md

-# Slide Puzzle PDDL generator in Python
+# Slide Puzzle & Sokoban PDDL generator in Python

 The initial idea for this slide puzzle generator came from dealing with Khun Pan - an ancient one person game from Thailand.
 This game is very intricate, so really worth solving it with a planner.
 So the outcome is this PDDL generator which can be used for any slide puzzles (e.g. also the 15puzzle, or 8puzzle).
+Also a Sokoban PDDL creator is included.

-The library to use is the slide_puzzle_gen.py file it contains only one function `domain_problem`.
+The library to use is the slide_puzzle_gen.py.
-Usage could be
+It contains the function `domain_problem` and `sokoban_problem`.

+## Slide Puzzle generator
 ```
 import slide_puzzle_gen